 During an eye test

 Running for about half an hour, your eye health check will include questions around your general health, and a vision test.
 We recommend adults (from teenagers up to 65) get their eyes checked every 2 years.
 Of course, if specific eye problems (or general health issues) are present more frequent testing may be encouraged.
 After the age of 65 we recommend yearly check-ups.
-More frequent testing may be required if specific eye problem is present.
-Book and appointment at one of our Geelong or Ballarat based practices today here.
+More frequent testing may be required if a specific eye problem is present.
+Book an appointment at one of our Geelong or Ballarat based practices today here.

 Our Eye care services

 GMHBA Eye Care can help you look after the health of your eyes through:

 - Management of eye related diseases including glaucoma, macular degeneration, cataracts and diabetes

 - Wide range of lenses including UV coating, transitions and anti-glare

 - Prescription and fashion sunglasses

 Plus, many more.
 Our ranges vary at each practice.
 Please contact your nearest location if you are after a particular brand.